 Good drainage is key to maintaining an ideal level of soil moisture to support microbial populations and prevents overwatering.
 Wooden raised beds will only drain from the bottom, resulting in a growing media that is more prone to root-zone issues and degradation of the wooden frame.
 Fabric Raised Beds offer improved drainage without the need for excessive amendment or additional drainage layers.
 The porous fabric naturally allows water to drain from the media once it reaches its water-holding capacity.

 No Risk of Wood Rot

 Wood is more susceptible to mold, rot, and pest infestation than a fabric stock like those used in the GeoPlanter.
 If not properly treated with a chemical-based sealant or polymer coating, wood can also quickly degrade under typical environmental conditions and reduce the longevity of your planter boxes.
 The GeoPlanter uses PVC piping for the framework, a UV-stabilized Polypropylene fabric for the body, and double-bonded polyester thread to support your grow for years to come even in the most demanding of growing conditions.

 Items like the Sungrower Trellis Kit allow you to convert your raised bed into a fully functional trellis-supported system.
 Trellising is a great way to improve yields and bolster plant structure to prevent breaking or deformed branches while evening out the distribution of your canopy.

-Fabric Raised Beds are considerably lighter than traditional wooden raised beds, and last much longer!
-When assembled, a GeoPlanter 4x4 Fabric Raised Bed weighs less than 10 Lbs.!
-But don’t let the lightweight design fool you, GeoPlanter Fabric Raised Beds are built tough to last for years and years after the first use.
+Fabric Raised Beds are considerably lighter than conventional wooden raised beds, and last much longer!
+When assembled, a GeoPlanter 4x4 Fabric Raised Bed weighs less than 10 pounds!
+But don’t let the lightweight design fool you, GeoPlanter Fabric Raised Beds are built tough to last for years, especially with proper care and cleaning.

 Ease of Assembly